chef/chef-web-docs/content/glossary.md

     either as a way of extending the classes that are built-in to Chef Infra Client or by implementing entirely new functionality.

-**Management Console**

-:   The Chef web-based management console you can use to manage Role
-    Based Access Control (RBAC), edit and delete nodes, and reset private keys.
-Keep up to date with what's happening during Chef Infra Client runs across an entire organization or on specific nodes.

 **node**

 :   A node is any physical, virtual, or cloud device that is configured